telerik/maui-docs/controls/aiprompt/overview.md

 ## Key Features

-* [Views]({%slug aiprompt-views-overview %})&mdash;The AIPrompt provides different views that you can include in it.
-This allows the users to have more control over when interacting with the control.
+* [Views]({%slug aiprompt-views-overview %})&mdash;The AIPrompt provides different views that you can include in i - Input, Output and Commands view.
+Through interaction with the component, the user can change the currently active view.
-* [Suggestions]({%slug aiprompt-suggestions%})&mdash;This collection will allow you to populate the AIPrompt component with suggestions that will be displayed to the user while typing.
+* [Suggestions]({%slug aiprompt-suggestions%})&mdash;This collection will allow you to populate the AIPrompt component with suggestions that will be displayed to the user prior to sending the request.
 * [AIPrompt button]({%slug aiprompt-aipromptbutton%})&mdash;The AIPrompt component provides the ability to display it as a button, which when interacted with, will display the prompt.
 * [Commands]({%slug aiprompt-commands%})&mdash;The Commands collection gives you the ability to define custom commands with custom actions displayed within the Commands View.
 * Flexible Styling API&mdash;Thanks to the control’s flexible API you can directly configure how various elements of the Telerik UI for .NET MAUI AIPrompt are displayed in your application.